Do you have questions about the application process that we haven’t answered? We can help.

 You may leave the section of the application requesting that you compute your grade point average blank.
 We’ll do that calculation.

-Complete the OTD application form.
+Complete the P-OTD application form.
 Upload this with your UIC application.

 Submit unofficial transcripts documenting coursework from your undergraduate degree and any graduate coursework.
 Submit a scanned PDF of your official transcript or obtain an official PDF transcript through the school’s Registrar’s Office and forward that to UIC.